FleksySDK/fleksy-ton-keyboard/README.md

 2. **Engagement&Distribution**: Reach the maximum usage possible.
 3. **Behavioral Change**: Tap-to-earn is designed to boost your text output while rewarding positive thinking.

+# Features

+**Tap-to-Earn**

+The concept of the tap-to-earn is an innovate way to incentive the user to use Web3 technologies while we increase the usage, reward positive thinking and generate revene.

+**Swap**

+same.

+**Secure pasteboard**

+ahs

 # :surfer: Roadmap